xarvh/elm-gamepad/README.md

   addGamepadPort(elmApp);
 ```

-If you do not have another way to persist the gamepad database, you will want
+If you do not have another way to persist the user mappings, you will want
 to add also the local storage port, the procedure is exactly the same.